Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_binom/README.md

 ![](Rplot12.png)
 Fig 13.
 This is the overall model fit as of now.
 The CI ribbons are not shown for clarity - consult Fig 12.

+It appears that decreasing the primer concentration below 0.6x will likely lead to improvement in the amplification of WY34, 46, 62, and maybe 56.